flaccid/akaudit/INSTALL.md

 As paramiko depends on ecdsa, you will need to install this if not already on your system:

     # pip install ecdsa

+You will likely need to install gcc and Python development files too:

+	# apt-get install gcc python-dev